simopt-admin/simopt/docs/source/models/trafficsignal.rst

     +-------+------+----------+-------------------------+

 Cars are not allowed to spawn at exit-only nodes (E1 and W2), so ``lambdas[2]`` and ``lambdas[6]`` must be set to ``0``.

-Additionally, the car generation rates at side-entry nodes (E2 and W1) must not exceed the rates at any of the main entry points (N1, N2, S1, S2).
+Additionally, the car generation rates at vein nodes (E2 and W1) must not exceed the arrival rates at any of the artery entry points (N1, N2, S1, S2).
-This constraint helps prevent side traffic from overwhelming the system.

 For each arriving car, the lambda value associated with the selected entry node determines the distribution of interarrival times.
 Once a car enters the system, it is randomly assigned a destination node based on a weighted transition matrix derived from the ``transition_probs`` factor.